EliKrumholz/snp2Disease/README.md

 snp2disease
 ===========

-A simple script to map SNP locations to known OMIM diseases loci.
+A simple script to map SNP locations to known OMIM disease loci.

 Usage:
 ======